-Typically, the louder condensing unit that is part of a VRF system is located outside your building.
-The smaller air handlers are smaller and quieter than those associated with a large central unit with bulky ductwork.
+With a VRF system, the louder condensing unit is typically located outside your building or in a mechanical room.
+And, the VRF’s smaller air handlers are smaller and quieter than those associated with a large central unit with bulky ductwork.
 So you won’t have loud AC noise disrupting business.

 3. Energy efficiency

-5. Heat & cool simultaneously for zoned heating & cooling
+5. Heat & cool simultaneously for zoned comfort

 6. State of the art controls & smart technology